tomexlol/solo-star-miner-frontend/README.md

 This makes Shooting Stars an ideal "background activity", very doable as you work, study, or watch a movie.

+### The issue: Star Miners community

-But there's a community of people dedicated to ruining this aspect of the activity completely.
+There's a community of people dedicated to ruining this aspect of the activity completely.
 This community scouts most Worlds for their next star's location and they share all the scouted locations publically.

 This means the stars that have been scouted by them are mined by a ton of people at once, which makes it so that as a Solo Miner you have to find a new star, and thus pay attention to the game, every 10 minutes instead of three hours - completely robbing your attention away from your primary activity.

+### The Solution: Solo Star Miner
 Solo Star Miner was created as a tool to help you dodge this community and mine in peace, solo.

 Using the Sheets API, it grabs the list of Worlds they scouted and it cross references against this list as you scout your own Worlds.